RyanGibb/eon/README.md

-# An Effects-based OCaml Naming
+# Effects-based OCaml Naming

-This project is An Effects-based OCaml Nameserver (AEON) implementation of an authoritative nameserver for the Domain Name System (DNS) using the functionally pure [Mirage OCaml-DNS libraries](https://github.com/mirage/ocaml-dns) and [Effects-Based Parallel IO for OCaml 5](https://github.com/ocaml-multicore/eio).
+Effects-based OCaml Nameserver (EON) is an implementation of an authoritative nameserver for the Domain Name System (DNS) using the functionally pure [Mirage OCaml-DNS libraries](https://github.com/mirage/ocaml-dns) and [Effects-Based Parallel IO for OCaml 5](https://github.com/ocaml-multicore/eio).

-The AEON nameserver, `named`, can act as an authoritative nameserver.
-The resolver, `resolved`, can do the same in addition to acting as a recursive resolver.
+The nameserver `eon` acts an authoritative nameserver, and can also act as a recursive resolver.

 ### Quick start

 ```
-$ nix shell github:RyanGibb/aeon
+$ nix shell github:RyanGibb/eon
 $ sudo named --zonefile <filepath>
 ```